Posts

 Image

-Published in 2005.
+Published in 2005 by Counterpoint.
 Winner of the 2006 Alex Award from the American Library Association.
 Winner of the 2006 New Visions Nonfiction Book Award from the Quality Paperback Book Club.
-Note: I read because it is on a list of books that Republicans have asked to be banned in one way or another.
-I call it the GOP Censorship List .
+Note: I read because it is on a list of books that MAGA Republicans have asked to be banned in one way or another.
+I call it the MAGA Censorship List.
 More about that down below.
 Julia Scheeres grew up in around Lafayette, Indiana.
 She grew up in a fundamentalist household.
 When she begins this memoir, she has older brothers and sisters who have moved out of the house and lives with her parents and two adopted brothers out in the country outside of Lafayette.
 Her family is unique in that her two adopted brothers are black and the rest of the family is white.
-The first part of the book deals with her horrible home and school life.
+The first part of Jesus Land: A Memoir deals with her horrible home and school life.
 At home, her father is mostly a distant figure.
 He returns home from work and dispenses discipline - often with great physical violence.
-These are not spankings - these are beatings wi
+These...

 A VOYAGE LONG and STRANGE: REDISCOVERING the NEW WORLD (audiobook) by Tony Horwitz